MischaPanch/cloudflow/project-templates/default/README.md

 The result of the build will be uploaded to the BuildArtifactsBucket under the key `<ProjectName>/<BranchName>/<ProjectVersion>`.
 Additionally, on each commit the "latest" version on the corresponding branch will be updated.
 You can reference artifacts within your project by using the corresponding parameters in your `stack.yaml` (an example for such referencing can be found e.g. in the [CloudFlow generator stack](https://github.com/MischaPanch/cloudflow/blob/feature/separate-generator-creation/cloudformation/stack/stack.yaml)).

-For referencing artifacts that were released in other CloudFlow projects, simply substitute the corresponding ProjectName and ProjectVersion and use "master" as BranchName.
+For referencing artifacts that were released in other CloudFlow projects, simply substitute the corresponding _ProjectName_ and _ProjectVersion_ and use "master" as _BranchName_.

 ### Deployment